RJohnPaul/Conn3D/README.md

 | Is offline use supported? | Intended in future builds with local caching for component libraries. |

 ## 15. License
 License not yet specified.
-Add a LICENSE file (e.g., MIT, Apache 2.0) to clarify usage and contribution terms.
+A recommendation is to adopt MIT for maximal openness or Apache 2.0 if explicit patent grant language is desired.
+Add a `LICENSE` file before first public alpha tagged release.

 ---